TAP-GGC/AutoBots/README.md

 <!-- if your project uses scratch, you can reuse any of these instructions (be sure to include CS First alternatives) -->
 ## MBot connection to MBlock
 1. Click on the link here: https://planet.mblock.cc/project/5574657
+2. Turn on MBot
-2. Scroll down and click source code
+3. Scroll down and click source code
-3. On the device tab, select bluetooth, enable bluetooth if prompted, and connect.
+4. On the device tab, select bluetooth, enable bluetooth if prompted, and connect.
-4. If done right, the blue light within the MBot will stop blinking.
+5. If done right, the blue light within the MBot will stop blinking.

 [Click here to view instructions](/documents/tutorial%20materials/CS%20FIRST/CS%20First%20Walkthrough.md)